idcrook/pico-first/README.md

 Getting started notes
 ---------------------

 Notes from following the guide.
-These have been gatherer on actual systems.
+These have been gathered on actual systems.

 -	[C/C++ notes on Raspberry Pi OS](raspios-start.md)
 -	[C/C++ notes on macOS](macos-start.md)